chumpy/ActiveRecordComposition/README.md

 ExampleB.create(:example_a => example_a, :a => 3)
 example_b = ExampleB.where(:example_a_id => example_a.id).first
 ```
 The above example does highlight one of the current limitations of ActiveRecordComposition, when matching on foreign ids, you have to specify the id attribute.
-The goal is to not have to make concessions like these going forward.
+This is because we are delegating method calls to an aggregation.

 ##Status
-This gem is still early on in its maturation process.
-It can handle the duties of basic ActiveRecord relationships to a point but more work/testing is required for full functionality.
-Feel free to pitch in :-).
+ActiveRecordCompostion can handle the duties of basic ActiveRecord relationships.
+Coming in the next version is support for single table inheritance.

 ##License
 (The MIT License)